Cannabis in Louisiana: Demographics of dispensary patients

 A study was conducted of around 1200 people who frequented medical marijuana dispensaries around Louisiana; over 85% of them were of white descent, while only 11% were of black descent.
 The patients who were interviewed had an average age of 51 with around 65% of them having a history of smoking non-medically prescribed marijuana.
 These patients were also asked how they ingested the THC/CBD before they were prescribed medical marijuana, with the most common being smoking (no specific form) and the least common being topical cream.
 Men were also found to be three times more likely to be taking prescription opioids while taking medical marijuana than women.
 Their findings have also stated that women are much more likely to have suffered some form of psychosis in the past before their medical marijuana prescription.

 Cannabis and COVID-19

 A study was conducted during the height of the COVID-19 pandemic studying how recreational marijuana usage is prevalent in college students.
 This study follows 727 individuals located in Louisiana.
 Louisiana was chosen to be the location of this study since it was one of the states with the highest COVID-19 cases and deaths.
 The hypothesis of this study is that if people are recreationally smoking marijuana during the pandemic, they will start to attain psychosocial tendencies and lose the ability to function as normal.
 184 of these individuals admitted to already having used marijuana recreationally before the pandemic.
 After conducting this study, the researchers found that these college students were starting to behave differently and started having trouble processing and understanding their own emotions.
 The marijuana was not said to cause these emotions on their own, but exacerbate the already underlying feelings.

+2023 Medical cannabis reforms and updates

+In June 2023, several bills passed the Louisiana Legislature to "reform and update" medical cannabis legislation.
+The Governor of Louisiana is yet to either sign or veto the bills.
+The Governor of Louisiana however signed a bill into law that implements the “expungement” of certain cannabis criminal records of individuals - based under certain conditions and circumstances (i.e. up to 14g possession and being a first time offender).